danschultz/stitch/README.md

 ```

 ## Usage
-To generate a CSS sprite sheet, have your HTML reference a CSS file with the same name as a directory that has your sprite images.
+To generate a CSS sprite sheet, have your HTML reference a CSS file with the same name as a directory containing your sprite images.

 For example, lets say you have a Dart application with the following folder structure: